mmore500/signalgp-lite/joss/paper.md

 Large population sizes are essential to studying phenomena such as ecologies, the transition to multicelularity, and rare events in evolution.
 In conjunction with parallel and distributied computing, computational efficiency is crucial to enabling larger-scale artificial life situations.

+SignalGP is a genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the enviroment.
-[introduce SGP] In comparison to SignalGP, which was designed to target generic genetic programming problems, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
+In comparison to SignalGP, which was designed to target generic genetic programming problems, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
 Since the simulation parameters of many artificial life experiments need not change during execution, they are a clear candidate for using `signalgp-lite`.

 The library has enabled order-of-magnitude scale-up of existing artificial life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other artificial life and Genetic Programming contexts.